KienNguyen9/KienNguyen9/README.md

           - Embedded programmer
           - Tool automate stuff

-<h3>🌱 I’m currently learning Embedded comunications protocol.
+<h3>🌱 I’m currently learning Embedded AutoSar architecture using C language and python programming language.
 I love learning and never stop it.</h3>
 <h3>📫 How to reach me: kiennt159@gmail.com</h3>
 <!---
 KienNguyen9/KienNguyen9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.